benjaminoakes/www.benjaminoakes.com/_posts/2012-09-10-windycityrails-2012.md

 * [Several really good Lightning Talks](https://github.com/newhavenrb/conferences/wiki/WindyCityRails-2012-Lightning-Talks)

-Both David Chelimsky and Steve Klabnik contributed to the wiki, which was a nice surprise. :) Steve&#8217;s talk was really good, but hard to do it justice with any notes&#8230; I was happy to see that he annotated it.
+Both David Chelimsky and Steve Klabnik contributed to the wiki, which was a nice surprise. :) Steve&#8217;s talk was really good, but hard to do it justice with any notes...
+I was happy to see that he annotated it.